andypaul65/RatRace2025/RatRace2025/docs/howto/getting-started-mvp.md

 }

 rectangle "RatRace2025 Subproject" as RR {
-    rectangle "RatRaceSystemStateService" as RSS
-    rectangle "MvpConfiguration" as MC
+    rectangle "FinanceModel" as FM
     rectangle "Domain Layer" as DL
+    rectangle "MVP Integration Layer" as MIL
 }

 rectangle "Client Application" as Client {